 Attendance and engagement policy

-We are also going to be strict on attribution, as part of helping you develop a professional approach to your work.
+We are going to be strict on attribution, as part of helping you develop a professional approach to your work.
 During this course, you will be collecting and using lots of images, text and other media from various sources, online and in the real world, as well as taking photos and video yourself.
 It is essential that you attribute where you get these materials from, if they are not your own creation.
 And if they are your own creation, tell us, so we know.
 If you build on or modify others’ work, you need to state this.
-We will give you examples, but we want you to get into good habits, and missing attribution will count against you in grading.
+We want you to get into good habits, and missing attribution will count against you in grading.
 Carnegie Mellon’s official plagiarism policy and advice is here: https://www.cmu.edu/academic-integrity/plagiarism/index.html

 Communicate with us